cyberark/conjur-credentials-plugin/README.md

 ### Conjur Login Credential

-Once the plugin is installed and Jenkins has been restarted you can start by storing the credential for Jenkins to connect to Conjur.
+When the plugin is installed and Jenkins is restarted, start by storing the credential for Jenkins to connect to Conjur.
 The credential needs to be defined as standard "Username with password" credential.

-In the example Below, the username is defined as host/frontend/frontend-01 which is defined in my conjur policy, and I use the API key for that host as the password.
+In the example below, the username is defined as host/frontend/frontend-01 which is defined in my conjur policy, and I use the API key for that host as the password.

 ![Conjur Login Credential](docs/images/ConjurLogin-Credential.png)

 ### Global Configuration

-You can define a global configuration for Conjur, so any job could use this configuration (unless is overriden at folder level).
-Here you define the Conjur Account, and Appliance URL to use.
+You can define a global configuration for Conjur.
+This allows any job to use the configuration (unless it is overriden at folder level).

+In Global Configuration, define the Conjur Account and Appliance URL to use.

 ![Global Configuration](docs/images/GlobalConfiguration.png)

+Requests to Conjur will fail unless:
+  ** An SSL Certificate is associated.
      **Note**: The SSL Certificate can be linked to a certificate already stored in Jenkins (defined as credentials).
-If there is not SSL certificate associated, the requests to Conjur will fail unless there is a certificate locally defined in the cacerts of the JVM where the requests is being sent from or Conjur is not setup to use SSL.
+  ** A certificate is locally defined in the cacerts of the JVM where the requests is being sent from ** Conjur is not set up to use SSL.

 ### Folder Property Configuration